hackBCA/hackBCAV-VueJS/README.md

 <style lang="scss"></style>
 ```

-With this code, we simply pass a `todo` prop to our new component and it will display it in an `<h3>`.
+With this code, we simply pass a `todo` prop to our new component and it will display it in an `<p>`.
 Let's move over to our `App.vue` and give it a try.

 If we want to include the `Todo` component in our `App.vue`, we need to import it just like we would any other javascript thing.